Khanalpratyush/codepathmusicinfo2/README.md

 Submitted by: **Pratyush Khanal**

-This web app: **A fully responsive web application which uses Spotify Web API to manipulate the data of artists and their albums in the spotify database.
-It implements advanced features like dashboard layout, filter, and sort based on user's inputs**
+This web app: **A responsive web application which uses Spotify Web API **

 Time spent: **5** hours spent in total